Parents: Find lessons

 More Music provides tutors for lessons in ukulele, percussion and drumming – particularly in schools in the Morecambe area.

-Contact your daughter or son’s school directly to find out what they can offer.
+Contact your child’s school directly to find out what they can offer.
 Alternatively, you can contact us for more information.

 Learning Out of School